A Newtown Family's Campaign To Change How We Think About Violence

 Those memories can make for a minefield of emotion.

-Smiling in her car seat on the way to school, Imogen looks just like Avielle did when she was three, and she shares many of the same interests and habits - including a penchant for naming everything and anything around her.
+Smiling in her car seat on the way to school, Imogen looks just like Avielle did when she was 3, and she shares many of the same interests and habits — including a penchant for naming everything and anything around her.

 "His car's named Hob Gob," she announces, matter-of-factly.